 • Nipple pain that causes Mom to breastfeed less frequently.

-A change in feeding pattern that would result in a baby feeding less,
+• A change in feeding pattern that would result in a baby feeding less, such as:

 These can all cause problems.